schx006/duplicity-backup/README.md

 I was writing this script schell to automatically backup a VPS (with Debian Linux OS) hosted by [OVH](https://ovh.com).
 I already used Duplicity a few years ago, to backup a linux computer to external hard disk or other computer.
-The challenge now is to back up a VPS to another cloud solution. the constraint is to use reliable and economical tools.
+The challenge now is to back up a VPS to another cloud solution.
+The constraint is to use reliable and economical tools.
-My choice is My choice is the S3 Object Storage service from the Swiss company [Exoscale](https://www.exoscale.com).
+My choice is the S3 Object Storage service from the Swiss company [Exoscale](https://www.exoscale.com).